brotherdetjr/temporta/README.md

 - 0:00 - You arrive at B. Set up the outbound portal[¹].
 Start moving towards C.
 - 1:00 - Halfway to C you stop and set up the inbound portal.
 Then Start moving towards A.
-- 3:00 - You arrive at A. Pick the item X, start moving towards B.
+- 3:00 - You arrive at A. Pick item X, start moving towards B.
-- 4:00 - You arrive at B. Drop the item (it still has a little bit of time before it expires).
+- 4:00 - You arrive at B. Drop item (it still has a little bit of time before it expires).
 Activate the time machine.
 Start moving towards C.
-- 6:00 - You arrive at C. Pick the item Y, start moving towards the inbound portal.
+- 6:00 - You arrive at C. Pick item Y, start moving towards the inbound portal.
 - 7:00 - You reach the portal.
 Jump into it.
 - 4:00 - You walk out of the portal at B. Both items are with you and have not expired yet.

-##### ¹ You can set the outbound portal later on your way to A, or even later when you bring the item X to B.
+##### ¹ You can set the outbound portal later on your way to A, or even later when you bring item X to B.
 [¹]:#-you-can-set-the-outbound-portal-later-on-your-way-to-a-or-even-later-when-you-bring-the-item-x-to-b
 </details>